-23. We note the Report of the High Level Panel on Illicit Financial Flows (IFFs) from Africa and stress its important contribution to our common understanding of the challenges posed by these flows.
+We note the Report of the High Level Panel on Illicit Financial Flows (IFFs) from Africa.
 We invite other regions to carry out similar exercises.
-To help combat illicit flows, we invite the IMF and the World Bank to assist both source and destination countries in combatting IFF.
+To help combat illicit flows, we invite the IMF, the World Bank and the United Nations to assist both source and destination countries.
 We also invite appropriate international institutions and regional organizations to publish estimates of IFF volume and composition.
 We will identify, assess and act on money laundering risks, including through effective implementation of the Financial Action Task Force standards on anti-money laundering/counter-terrorism financing.
-At the same time, we will encourage information sharing among financial institutions to mitigate the potential impact of AML/CFT on reducing access to financial services.
+At the same time, we will encourage information sharing among financial institutions to mitigate the potential impact of the anti-money laundering and combating the financing of terrorism standard on reducing access to financial services.

-24. We urge all countries that have not yet done so to ratify and accede to the UN Convention against Corruption (UNCAC) and encourage parties to review its implementation.
+We urge all countries that have not yet done so to ratify and accede to the UN Convention against Corruption (UNCAC) and encourage parties to review its implementation.
 We commit to making UNCAC an effective instrument to deter, detect, prevent, and counter corruption and bribery, prosecute those involved in corrupt activities, and recover and return stolen assets to their country of origin.
 We encourage the international community to develop good practices on asset return.
 We support the Stolen Asset Recovery Initiative of the United Nations and the World Bank, and other international initiatives that support the recovery of stolen assets.
 We further urge regional conventions against corruption be updated and ratified.
 We will strive to eliminate safe havens that create incentives for transfer abroad of stolen assets and illicit financial flows.
 We will work to strengthen regulatory frameworks at all levels to further increase transparency and accountability of financial institutions and the corporate sector, as well as public administrations.
 We will strengthen international cooperation and national institutions to combat money laundering and financing of terrorism.

-25. Countries relying significantly on natural resource exports face particular challenges.
-We encourage investment in value addition and processing of natural resources and productive diversification, and commit to address excessive tax incentives, particularly in extractive industries.
-We reaffirm that every state has and shall freely exercise full permanent sovereignty over all its wealth natural resources and economic activity.
-We underline the importance of corporate transparency and accountability of all companies in the extractive industry.
+Countries relying significantly on natural resource exports face particular challenges.
+We encourage investment in value addition and processing of natural resources and productive diversification, and commit to address excessive tax incentives related to these investments, particularly in extractive industries.
+We reaffirm that every State has and shall freely exercise full permanent sovereignty over all its wealth natural resources and economic activity.
+We underline the importance of corporate transparency and accountability of all companies, notably in the extractive industries.
 We encourage countries to implement measures to ensure transparency, and take note of voluntary initiatives such as the Extractive Industries Transparency Initiative.
-We will continue to share best practices and promote peer learning and capacity building for contract negotiations for fair and transparent concession, revenue, and royalty agreements, and for monitoring the implementation of contracts.
+We will continue to share best practices and promote peer learning and capacity-building for contract negotiations for fair and transparent concession, revenue, and royalty agreements, and for monitoring the implementation of contracts.

-26. We commit to scale up international tax cooperation.
+We commit to scale up international tax cooperation.
 We encourage countries, in accordance with their national capacities and circumstances, to work together to strengthen transparency and adopt appropriate policies, including: multinational enterprises reporting country-by-country to tax authorities where they operate; access to beneficial ownership information for competent authorities; and progressively advancing towards automatic exchange of tax information among tax authorities as appropriate, with assistance to developing countries, especially the least developed, as needed.
 Tax incentives can be an appropriate policy tool.
 However, to end harmful tax practices, countries can engage in voluntary discussions on tax incentives in regional and international fora.